DustinHendrickson/mod-ollama-chat/README.md

 ## Overview

-***mod-ollama-chat*** is an AzerothCore module that enhances the Player Bots module by integrating external language model (LLM) support via the Ollama API.
+***mod-ollama-chat*** is an AzerothCore module that enhances the Player Bots module by integrating external language model (LLM) support via the Ollama/OpenAI Compatible/Dify Chatflow API.
 This module enables player bots to generate dynamic, in-character chat responses using advanced natural language processing locally on your computer (or remotely hosted).
 Bots are enriched with personality traits, random chatter triggers, and context-aware replies that mimic the language and lore of World of Warcraft.

 ## Features

 - **Ollama LLM Integration:**
   Bots generate chat responses by querying an external Ollama API endpoint.
 This enables natural and contextually appropriate in-game dialogue.

+- **OpenAI Compatible API Integration**
+  - The module now supports OpenAI-compatible APIs, you can now use OpenAI’s online models via their API, as well as a wide range of OpenAI-compatible models provided by other vendors!.

+- **Dify Chatflow API Integration**
+  - The module also supports Dify's Chatflow API, you can build rich agent AI chatflows yourself.

 - **Player Bot Personalities:**
   When enabled, each bot is assigned a personality type (e.g., Gamer, Roleplayer, Trickster) that modifies its chat style.
 Personalities influence prompt generation and result in varied, immersive responses.